Canadian. Professional. Retired.

 I am not affiliated with any political party.

 I am passionate about music, particularly swing, big bands, blues too, and classical pieces but today’s rap irritates me.
-Early Rod Steward, Bee Gees, CCR, Eagles, and early Beetles are fabulous.
+Early Rod Stewart, Bee Gees, CCR, Eagles, and early Beetles are fabulous.
 A cappella groups like Nylons and Pentatonix are wonderful.
 British television dramas, particularly those based on fine literature, are favourites.
 For me, Casablanca is the best movie ever made, though I enjoyed War and Peace (the Russian-made version) too.

 Interests include photography, journalism, writing, politics, theology, ethics, law, philosophy, history, literature, computers, and gardening.

 At heart, I am an incurable romantic.